fernandamyamada1/AniDream/README.md

 </table>

 ### Animation

+Although animation is not the focus of AniDream, the generated avatars can be animated by running the scripts provided in [DreamWaltz-G Github](https://github.com/Yukun-Huang/DreamWaltz-G).

 This animation shows an avatar performing kung-fu movements.
 The movements come from an actor in the original video, from which keypoints are extracted.
 These keypoints are then used to render the avatar, demonstrating how the model animates characters based on real human motion.